Physics-informed Neural Networks with Periodic Activation Functions for Solute Transport in Heterogeneous Porous Media: Conclusions

 \section{Conclusions}

-In this study, we presented the application of physics-informed neural networks (PiNNs) to solve the solute transport problem in homogeneous and heterogeneous porous media governed by the advection-dispersion equation.
-We constructed PiNN using a periodic activation function to accurately predict the complex pressure and concentration fields as well as reduce the computational cost.
-Using this modification, the derivative of the network inherits the network's properties entirely, which enables supervising any derivative of the network with complex physical signals.
-In order to evaluate the capabilities of the proposed PiNN, we built a number of case studies in both 1D and 2D, each of which possessed homogeneous and/or heterogeneous permeability fields.
-Using a manual hyperparameter tuning approach, the optimal PiNN architecture for each test case was determined.
-The point-wise error and mean square error (MSE) metrics were used to evaluate the accuracy of PiNN's predictions in comparison to the ground truth solutions derived analytically or numerically using FEM.
-Our findings demonstrated that the proposed PiNN can accurately predict the solute transport phenomenon under different conditions.
-In addition, the results showed that PiNN's simultaneous predictions of the pressure and concentration fields in heterogeneous porous media are in good agreement with the ground truth solutions while lowering the computational complexity and expense by three-orders of magnitude.
+In this study, we demonstrated the use of physics-informed neural networks (PiNNs) and the advantages of employing a periodic activation function in addressing the solute transport problem in both homogeneous and heterogeneous porous media, as governed by the advection-dispersion equation.
+We constructed PiNNs using the \textit{sin} and \textit{tanh} activation functions to predict pressure and concentration fields within a given spatiotemporal domain.
+To evaluate the capabilities of PiNN models, we conducted seven case studies (1D and 2D) with varying degrees of permeability heterogeneity.
+We utilized an iterative random-search hyperparameter tuning method to determine the optimal architecture for each PiNN model in the test cases.
+The accuracy of the PiNNs' predictions was evaluated using absolute point error and mean square error metrics, and compared to the ground truth solutions obtained analytically or through FEM numerical methods.
+Our results showed that the PiNN with \textit{sin} activation function was capable of accurately predicting the behavior of the solute transport under a variety of conditions.
+The PiNN model employing the \textit{sin} activation function was found to be up to two orders of magnitude more accurate and up to two times faster to train than the commonly used \textit{tanh} activation function when applied to 2D homogeneous and heterogeneous porous media exhibiting structural features with distinct length scales relative to the domain size.
+Furthermore, the inference speed-up results showed that the PiNN's simultaneous predictions of pressure and concentration fields can reduce computational time by three orders of magnitude compared to FEM simulations.